wisskirchenj/gateway/README.md

-# Cluster-Register-Service
+# Cluster-Gateway

-Spring Cloud gateway application, that implements a Register server as Open-ID connect hub to login to other services.
+Spring Cloud gateway application, that implements a login and register server as Open-ID connect hub to web-services in the cloud.

 ## Technology / External Libraries